What are language disorders in children?

 diagnosed in children between the ages of 3 and 5.

-What causes language disorders?
+What causes language disorders in a child?

 Language disorders can have many possible causes.
 A child’s language disorder is often